Yubico/yubikit-swift/YubiKit/YubiKit/YubiKit.docc/Resources/GettingStarted.md

 ![An image showing how to add NFC privacy string tro project.](nfc-privacy.png)

-### SmartCard/USB-C
+### SmartCard/USB

-To support YubiKeys connected via the USB-C port on a device running iOS 16 or higher, you need to add the `com.apple.security.smartcard` entitlement to your application.
+To support YubiKeys connected via the USB port on a device running iOS 16 or higher, you need to add the `com.apple.security.smartcard` entitlement to your application.

 1. Select the application entitlements file.